x1958075990h-pixel/pyenv-doctor/README.md

 `Conclusion: this looks like a Python project`

-It also checks whether the current Python is running in a virtual environment.
+It also checks whether the current Python interpreter is running inside a virtual environment.
 After the scan, it prints a short list of beginner-friendly suggestions based on the result.

 Supported common cases: